-Consider adopting a flexible recruitment plan
+A modern CFO should consider adopting a flexible recruitment plan

 Flexibility is essential if you want to have the right people in the right places at the right time.
 Employing temporary specialised staff will open opportunities for managing specific projects outside the expertise of your current staff.

-To make the most of digital transformation, CFOs should consider solutions to automate repetitive tasks and provide easy access to financial data in real-time.
+To make the most of digital transformation, CFOs should consider solutions to automate repetitive tasks and provide easy access to financial data in real time.
 Not only will these tools help ensure compliance, but they will allow better access to financial and operational data.
 This, in turn, will assist with functions such as automated alerts and scenario planning.

 Using such tech-enabled solutions can modernise processes and systems with reduced risk and cost and provide instant access to real-time information.

-There are many reasons to embrace Cloud accounting software now, including:
+There are many reasons to embrace cloud accounting software now, including:

 Access to the data is easier since it's stored in remote locations, making it even more accessible to team members who often access it.

 A constant and current source of data

-When a user accesses financial data through the Cloud, all data is current and up-to-date, and all users have access to the same numbers.
+When a user accesses financial data through the cloud, all data is current and up-to-date, and all users have access to the same numbers.

 Focus time and effort where it's needed most

-Cloud-based data accuracy allows for quicker, easier reporting while freeing finance teams' time for more strategic initiatives.
+Cloud-based data accuracy allows for quicker, easier reporting, while freeing finance teams' time for more strategic initiatives.

-Get data transparency in your finance and accounting solutions
+Data transparency in your finance and accounting solutions

-By using data, CFOs can support their business by ensuring investment is allocated correctly and that strategies are in line with corporate objectives.
+By using data in real-time and automating manual processes, CFOs can support their business by ensuring investment is allocated correctly and that strategies are in line with corporate objectives.